 Commissioner Ortiz continued his work as an elected official and opened the first Seniors vs. Crime Office in Orlando; a special project of the Florida Office of the Attorney General.
 The Seniors vs. Crime Project was created to reinforce the message of crime prevention and to provide methods by which Florida’s senior population could be alerted to consumer fraud, con games, and other criminal acts.
-In addition, In partnership with Valencia College and the Orange County School Board, Commissioner Ortiz created the Central Florida Public Service Career & College Readiness Program, whose goal is to establish a path for our younger generation to start familiarizing themselves with public service disciplines, while in preparatory school.
+In partnership with Valencia College and the Orange County School Board, Commissioner Ortiz also created the Central Florida Public Service Career & College Readiness Program, whose goal is to establish a path for younger generations to start familiarizing themselves with public service disciplines while in preparatory school.

 - 2015 Mayor Pro Tempore of the City of Orlando